ryanhowdy/fcms/README.md

 ![Family Connections](./familyconnections/ui/images/logo.gif)
 ---

+# What is it?
 Family Connections is a private social networking site for families or small groups of people.

+# Why?
+Because social networking sites like Facebook/Google+ are not private enough for family use.
+Family Connections allows you more control over your site: from who can access it, to what it looks like and what features it has.

 # Installation